-The chair is responsible for forwarding to the dean the committee's votes and their justification, the chair's decisions, and any rehearing letters.
-University policy mandates that no extraneous materials be included.
+The chair is responsible for ensuring that the committee's votes and their justification, the chair's decisions, and any rehearing letters are included in the candidate's electronic folder prior to the College Review.
+University policy mandates that no extraneous materials be included in the candidate's electronic folder prior to the College Review.
+Examples of extraneous materials include letters of support solicited by the candidate, information in the candidate's personnel file, letters from committee members expressing individual or minority opinions, etc.